KleitonBarone/dotfiles/README.md

 # Kleiton’s Dotfiles

-A collection of configuration files and a bootstrap script to set up a productive development environment on Debian-based Linux distributions (Ubuntu, Mint, etc.).
+A collection of configuration files and a bootstrap script to set up a productive development environment on Linux (Debian, Fedora, Arch) and macOS.

 ## ✨ Features